 The Ratio for the Core Workforce, Ages 25-54

 Like the 16-and-over version, this chart depicts a current situation that is considerably different from the era before the Financial Crisis, although the trend has been slowly improving since early 2010, as illustrated by the dotted-line moving averages.
 Since this is non-seasonally adjusted data, the summer months are obvious outliers, with full-time employment spiking during the June-August period.
 In July 2012 and again in August 2013 the data points nudged each other.
-For the last two months, not surprisingly, the spread returned.
-We can certainly hope the dotted lines will continue to slope toward each other and eventually cross back to the old normal for this core population segment.
-But at the current rate, it will take years for the numbers to return to the pre-recession percentages.
+After the summer months, not surprisingly, the spread returned, although it is now noticeably narrower than the previous pre-summer spread.

 Obamacare and Part-Time Employment